IgniteTable_Logo

 Interactive Tables for Preschool

-IgniteTable by Hatch™ provides a collaborative learning experience for children to engage with peers while building social-emotional learning, communication, and prosocial skills.
-As young learners play, IgniteTable automatically captures authentic work samples and data so teachers can spend less time administering SEL assessments and more time focusing on the specific SEL skill areas that are crucial for each child’s success in school and beyond!
+IgniteTable by Hatch™ provides a collaborative learning experience where children engage with peers while building prosocial, communication, and cooperative learning skills.
+As young learners play, IgniteTable automatically captures authentic work samples and data, allowing teachers to spend less time administering assessments and more time supporting the development of essential prosocial skills that set children up for success in school and beyond!

 CONNECT WITH A SPECIALIST